 TGaz editor: Modify the paragraph starting in 11.22.6.1.3 P81L22 as:

 The RSTA centric Scheduling for Passive Location Ranging operation operates as the RSTA centric Scheduling for TB Ranging operation described in Section 11.22.6.1.1.
 The availability window is here referred to as a Passive Location Ranging Availability window.
-The RSTA announces the schedule for the Passive Location Ranging Availability window, assuming it is present, in every beacon frame.
+The RSTA announces the schedule for the Passive Location Ranging Availability window, assuming it is present, in every beacon frame by including a RSTA Availability Window element.
+The RSTA Availability Window element in this case contains only one Availability Window Information subfield.
+The Passive Location Ranging Availability Window bit in that Availability Window Information subfield is set to 1 (#1646).

 TGaz editor: Modify the two consecutive paragraphs starting in 11.22.6.3.3 P87L17 as:

 If the RSTA includes a TB-specific subelement in an IFTM to an ISTA and the Status Indication field in the IFTM is set to 1, then the RSTA shall include an RSTA Availability Window element in the IFTM.
 The RSTA Availability Information field in the RSTA Availability Window element shall contain exactly one Availability Window Information field.
 The Availability Window Information field represents the availability window assigned by the RSTA to the ISTA.
+The Passive Location Ranging Availability Window bit in this Availability Window Information subfield is set to 0 (#1646).

 If the RSTA includes a TB-specific subelement in an IFTM to an ISTA and the Status Indication field in the IFTM is set to 2 or 3, then the RSTA may include an RSTA Availability Window element in the IFTM.
 The RSTA Availability Information field in the RSTA Availability Window element shall contain one or more Availability Window Information field(s).
 Each Availability Window Information field represents an availability window that the RSTA can assign to that ISTA if requested by the ISTA in future.
+The Passive Location Ranging Availability Window bit in this Availability Window Information subfield is set to 0 (#1646).